Lattices in complete rank 2 Kac-Moody groups: Introduction

-where $P_1$ and $P_2$ are the standard parabolic/parahoric subgroups of $G$, and $B=P_1 \cap P_2$ is the standard Borel/Iwahori subgroup.
-Now let $m,n$ be integers $\geq 2$.
-An \emph{$(m,n)$--amalgam} is a free product with amalgamation $A_1 *_{A_0} A_2$, where the group $A_0$ has index $m$ in $A_1$ and index $n$ in $A_2$.
-The amalgam is \emph{faithful} if $A_0$, $A_1$ and $A_2$ have no common normal subgroup.
-In Bass--Serre theory (see Section~\ref{ss:graphs_of_groups}), an $(m,n)$--amalgam is the fundamental group $\G$ of an edge of groups
+where $P_1$ and $P_2$ are the standard parahoric subgroups of $G$ and $B=P_1 \cap P_2$ is the standard Iwahori subgroup.
+The kernel of the $G$--action on $X$ is the finite group $Z(G)$, the centre of $G$ (see~\cite{CR}).
+Now let $\G$ be a cocompact lattice in $G$ which acts transitively on the edges of $X$.
+Then as we recall in Section \ref{s:lattices}, $\G$ is the fundamental group $A_1 *_{A_0} A_2$ of an edge of groups